AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/filter-information-workload-balancer.md

 ##

-## Delete a saved filter in the Workload Balancer
+## Delete a saved filter in the Workload Balancer {#delete-a-saved-filter-in-the-workload-balancer}

 Consider the following before deleting a filter: